Ideas to Update the Top 6 OLDER Granite Countertops

 - soft muted cream paint colours

-That’s right, if you’re thinking of doing a WHITE subway tile backsplash or heaven-forbid, MARBLE (yes, I’ve seen it all), you need to put on the brakes and shift into a new gear.
+If you’re thinking of doing a WHITE subway tile backsplash or heaven-forbid, MARBLE (yes, I’ve seen it all), you need to put on the brakes and shift into a new gear.

 In the above example, my client was looking for a paint colour for her cabinets.
 I had to break it to her that paint wasn’t going to fix things, and could in fact, further the disconnect between her backsplash and countertop – she needed a new backsplash.
 And of course, I can’t FIND the after photos to show you, but maybe my client is reading this and will resend them (wink wink nudge nudge…).

-So, instead of white subway tile, take a look at…
+Instead of white subway tile, take a look at…

 - Soft off-white tiles that PERFECTLY match the soft off-white in the countertop.
 For a subtle look, match it with soft white grout.
 If you want to add some visual interest, choose a light to medium-depth grout that matches the greige/taupe in the countertop.